 STEP 1: Open a text from your workspace

-STEP 2: Click on the "Authoring options" icon from the top left of the screen.
+STEP 2: Click on the "Actions" icon from the top left of the screen.
 Select "Mark assignment as quiz"

 Both teachers and students can print Quizzes